Read on for a list of where to eat, drink and stay for a fun long weekend in Kansas City.

 9. Snow & Co (Westport)

 I’m not usually a big snow cone person, but this bar was a cool concept.
 It was huge and has a great outdoor area out the basement doors.
-We played this big connect four game, and I’m now convinced we need one for our backyard.

 They have happy hour every day.
 I got the lemonade and Kalen got the special – both were great and you couldn’t really even taste the booze which could probably get a little dangerous!